1. basic issues

 4.1.1 core

-Basic idea: Citizens elect SB-members of several companies together, using a proportional representation method.
+Basic idea: With 1 vote, a person elects SB-members for several companies, using a proportional representation method.

 - A person entitled to vote has 1 vote for the companies list of an interest group.

 Example for the distribution of SB-seats: Since proportional representation is used, a companies list with 20% of the vote, for example, gets about 20% of the seats.
 Which companies list gets the first, second, ... last seat can be seen with proportional representation (with a "highest averages method").
 If a companies list gets the 10th seat as first seat, then it is possible that for the company on position 1 of this companies list all SB-seats have already been distributed, since 9 seats have already been distributed to other companies lists.
-In this case, a candidate for the company on position 2 of this companies list receives a seat if there is still a seat available for this company.
+In this case, a seat is given for the company on position 2 of this companies list, if there is still a SB-seat available for this company.

 In more general terms, this means: The later a seat is distributed, the less likely it is to get a seat in a particularly desired company.